 Natural Language Processing is the technology used to aid computers to understand natural human language.

 To create your training dataset for NLP, you must first manually choose relevant chunks of text or tag the text with particular labels.
-Sentiment analysis and Named Entity Recognition (NER) are done using NLP models.
+Sentiment Analysis and Named Entity Recognition (NER) is done using NLP models.

 NLP can help you automate business processes and gain actionable insights from them.
 Any text-related process can be used in NLP, such as social media analysis.

 Audio processing turns various types of sounds into a structured format that can be used in Machine Learning, such as recognizing speech, animal noises, and construction sounds.